INTERVIEW BY MARKO SYRJÄLÄ AND ARTO LEHTINEN

-What if you compare this brand new era for times when you first re-united with Udo in 1993 and you then did album OBJECTION OVERRULED with original line-up.
-Wasn’t it such a same kind of situation what you now have with the band with exception of some band members?
+What if you compare this brand new era for times when you first reunited with Udo in 1993, and you then made album OBJECTION OVERRULED with the original line-up.
+Wasn’t it such a same kind of situation that you now have with the band, except for some band members?

-Wolf: Yeah and in a little sense it’s sort of similar because it was exciting to go out again and start again, you know, it always is.
-Certainly is.
-We’re all like full of energy and full of hope and we’re trying to do this long term and hopefully we can stay around and make another record and come back year after year from now on.
-It’s certainly an exciting period, but there was completely different… vibe in the band for sure.
-The situation is somewhat similar but on the other hand having Mark in the band is totally different from working with Udo.
+Wolf: Yeah, and in a little sense, it’s sort of similar because it was exciting to go out again and start again, you know, it always is.
+Indeed, it is.
+We’re all full of energy and full of hope, and we’re trying to do this long term, and hopefully, we can stay around and make another record and come back year after year from now on.
+It’s certainly an exciting period, but there was a completely different… vibe in the band for sure.
+The situation is somewhat similar but on the other hand, having Mark in the band is different from working with Udo.

-TT Quick, I guess it remained like an underground band, because it was really hard to get TT Quick albums back in the day and it still is difficult.
+TT Quick, I guess it remained like an underground band because it was tough to get TT Quick albums back in the day, and it still is difficult.

 Mark: That’s true…